 6. Boat Tour to Drottningholm Palace

 A boat tour through the inner archipelago at Lake Mälaren on your way to Drottningholm Palace, current dwelling of the King and Queen of Sweden and UNESCO World Heritage Site.
-Entry to Drottningholm, The Chinese Pavillion, a 18th century theater and the surrounding parks and gardens is included.
+Entry included to the Drottningholm Theater, parks and gardens.
+You will need to pay to visit the Palace and The Chinese Pavillion.
 The boat trip lasts around an hour from the Stockholm city center to Drottningholm.
 The whole visit by boat lasts for 5 hours but you can stay longer and return by subway or public transport which also is an easy way to get around in Stockholm.
 Boats depart from the deck by the City Hall.
 Available dates: from the end of March to the end of October.
-Book here or check what you save when buying it with the Stockholm Pass.
+Book here or check what you save when buying it with the Go City Stockholm Pass.

 7. Boat Tour to Rosersberg Palace

 Roserberg Palace is a hidden gem among Swedish royal palaces.
 In this boat trip with onboard guide you will sail through typical lake Mälaren’s landscapes and you will visit Roserberg and its perfectly untouched rooms dating from the 18th century.
 The whole boat trip last for about 9 hours.
 Departure from the deck by the City Hall.
 Available dates: from the beginning of July to the beginning of August.
-Book here or check what you save when buying it with the Stockholm Pass.
+Book here.

 8. Boat Trip to Skokloster Castle